 We took a two day inflatable kayak trip down the rogue river in August 2014.
 We each had our own Kayak- and we were led by our guide Maia.
 She was exceptional. we had so much fun floating down the river, jumping in to swim in parts, taking rapids in others.
 Maia's guidance and instructions for each set of rapids was excellent.
 She had a lot of knowledge on history and wildlife that she shared with us also.
 My kids are 17 and 18 and this was right up their alley.
 They loved it. we are looking forward to taking a three day trip next year!
 Thanks OTT and Maia!
 P.S. all of the employees were super, even the UO loving grandma! (go UW!)
 We highly recommend this company!

-Rogue Intro to Kayaking Trip Itinerary
+Rogue Intro to Rafting Trip Itinerary

 Trip Logistics Overview

-Detailed Rogue 2-day Intro to Kayaking Itinerary
+Detailed Rogue 2-day Intro to River Running Itinerary

 Day 1: please arrive at our shop at 10 am.
 When you arrive we will get all of your gear for the night loaded into our van headed to the lodge so we can drop it off while you are floating.
 When everyone on the trip is geared up it’s into the van for the five minute ride to the put-in.